-(1) Staff services:

-- Staff time is charged on the basis of actual time spent.
-The charge-out rate is \$85 per hour plus GST - The costs of staff time in hearings (limited to charging one staff member) and pre-hearing meetings is chargeable

-(2) Consultant services:

-- Where Greater Wellington uses a consultant to process an application, the charge out rate is \$85 per hour plus GST the same as Greater Wellington staff - Where Greater Wellington uses a consultant to provide expert advice on an application, or commissions a report under Section 92(2) of the RMA the full cost of the consultant is charged as a disbursement
+- (1) Staff services: - Staff time is charged on the basis of actual time spent.
+The charge-out rate is \$85 per hour plus GST. - The costs of staff time in hearings (limited to charging one staff member) and pre-hearing meetings is chargeable. - (2) Consultants services: - Where the Council uses a consultant to process an application, the charge out rate is \$85 per hour plus GST the same as Council staff. - Where the Council uses a consultant to provide expert advice on an application, or commissions a report under Section 92 (2) the full cost of the consultant is charged as a disbursement.

-(3) Disbursements:

-- Disbursements include advertising expenses, laboratory analysis, consultants (expert advice), photocopying (at 20 cents per A4 page) and hearing costs (other than staff time) - The fees do not include any charges payable to the Crown in respect of any application (e.g., the Maritime Safety Agency's fee for checking the navigational safety of maritime structures)

-(4) Hearing Committee:

-• The cost of the Hearing Committee when made up from Council members and appointees is charged as per the schedule set in the Local Government official Information and Meetings Act.
-If the Hearing Committee has independent commissioner(s), the full cost of the commissioners will be charged to the applicant.
-Should Greater Wellington appoint an iwi representative to sit on the Hearing Committee, the cost of the iwi representative will not be charged to the applicant
+- (3) Disbursements: - Disbursements include advertising expenses, laboratory analysis, consultants (expert advice), photocopying (at 20 cents per A4 page) and hearing costs (other than staff time); - The fees do not include any charges payable to the Crown in respect of any application (e.g., the Maritime Safety Agency's fee for checking the navigational safety of maritime structures). - (4) Hearings Committee: - The cost of the hearings committee when made up from Council members and appointees is charged as per the schedule set in the Local Government official Information and Meetings Act.
+If the hearings committee has independent commissioner(s), the full cost of the commissioners will be charged to the applicant.
+Should the Council appoint an iwi representative to sit on the hearings committee, the cost of the iwi representative will not be charged to the applicant.